 BLM plans fall prescribed burning projects in northwest California

-REDDING, Calif. – The Bureau of Land Management is planning prescribed burning projects for the fall and winter months on public lands in Shasta, Butte, Tehama and Trinity counties.
-Crews will ignite the pile burns and broadcast burns only when weather and fuel conditions allow for safe and successful burning and smoke dispersion.
+REDDING, Calif. – The Bureau of Land Management is planning prescribed burning projects starting this fall and continuing into spring, on public lands in Shasta, Butte, Tehama and Trinity counties.
+Crews will ignite the pile burns and broadcast burns only when weather conditions allow for safe and successful burning and smoke dispersion.

 “All of these projects are part of our commitment to sustaining public lands important to our communities,” said BLM Redding Field Manager Jennifer Mata.
 “We are committed to keeping public lands healthy, productive and accessible.”

-An 81-acre project in the Weaverville Community Forest is scheduled for this fall.
-Crews will use a broadcast burn to remove small branches and brush left over from forest thinning projects.
+An 81-acre project in the Weaverville Community Forest could begin during the week of Oct.
+15. Crews will use a broadcast burn to remove small branches and brush left over from forest thinning projects.
 The carefully managed, low-intensity fire will reduce wildfire danger and improve forest health.

-The BLM and Trinity County Resource Conservation District manage Trinity County forest in a partnership to maintain open recreational space and to provide forest products including lumber and firewood.
+The BLM and Trinity County Resource Conservation District manage the 900-acre Trinity County forest in a partnership to maintain open recreational space and to provide forest products including lumber and firewood.

 Also in Trinity County, crews plan to complete the Big Creek prescribed fire at Ewing Reservoir near the community of Hayfork.
 The fire will improve oak woodland wildlife habitat and expand existing fuel breaks that help provide wildfire protection for the community.

 Crews will also burn several slash piles along Mainline Road and Browns Mountain Road in Trinity County.
 The piles are from forest thinning projects completed earlier this year.